shofetim/cljs-and-figwheel-presentation/README.md

-# ClojureScript and Figwheel Presentation
+# Using ClojureScript and Figwheel for a modern frontend workflow

-The presentation is in written in Markdown, converted via Pandoc, and presented with reveal.js... *But* all you need to do to follow along is to clone this repo, and open the `slides.html` file in your browser.
+This presentation is written in Markdown, converted via Pandoc, and presented with reveal.js... *But* all you need to do to follow along is to clone this repo, and open the `slides.html` file in your browser.

+Enjoy!